damianc/ShortcodeJS/README.md

 ## Default attribute values

 It may happen that your shortcode is to take a multiple of attributes of which not all are required.
-In the case, default values should be guaranted to be delivered.
+In the case, default values should be guaranteed to be delivered.

 >
 > **Note that attribute names must not contain uppercase characters as they will not be preserved.**  <br/><br/>